Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Preliminary

 \subsection{$N=(2,2)$ full vertex operator superalgebra and twisted modules}

 Non-super conformal field theories can be described using the notion of full vertex operator algebras introduced in \cite{M1}.
-In this section, we define a super analogy, a full vertex operator superalgebra, and describe its properties.
-Since all these results can be proved in the same way as in the non-super case, we refer to \cite{M1} and do not give the proofs here.
-Then, we formulate $N=(2,2)$ 2d SCFT by using a full vertex operator superalgebra (full VOA).
+In this section, we define the super analogue of a full vertex operator algebra and review its basic properties.
+Since the proofs are the same as in the non-super case, we refer to \cite{M1}.
+We then formulate two-dimensional $N=(2,2)$ SCFTs in terms of full vertex operator superalgebras (full VOAs).

 In this section we also introduce the notion of $\exp(i \la J(0)+i\mu \bJ(0))$-twisted modules for $N=(2,2)$ full VOAs, where the twisted superconformal algebra